ljpernic/HQ3.1/src/pages/content/fiction/2021-09-13_The-Snowball-Effect/index.md

 "I'm satisfied," I acknowledged.
 "I was wrong.
 The formulas work beautifully.
 Come over and see my file of documents on it if you want a boost for your ego.
 Now let's see the formula for stopping it."

 He sounded cheerful again.
 "I didn't complicate that organization with negatives.
-I wanted it to grow.
+I wanted it to *grow*.
 It falls apart naturally when it stops growing for more than two months.
 It's like the great stock boom before an economic crash.
 Everyone in it is prosperous as long as the prices just keep going up and new buyers come into the market, but they all knew what would happen if it stopped growing.
 You remember, we built in as one of the incentives that the members know they are going to lose if membership stops growing.
 Why, if I tried to stop it now, they'd cut my throat."

 I remembered the drive and frenzy of the crowd in the one early meeting I had seen.
 They probably would.